The Broken Man: Ratings

 "The Broken Man" was viewed by 7.80 million American households on its initial viewing on HBO, which was a significant increase from the previous week's rating of 6.71 million viewers for the episode "Blood of My Blood", a low that was attributed to the Memorial Day weekend in the United States.
 The episode also acquired a 3.95 rating in the 18–49 demographic, making it the highest rated show on cable television of the night.
 In the United Kingdom, the episode was viewed by 2.720 million viewers on Sky Atlantic, making it the highest-rated broadcast that week on its channel.
 It also received 0.133 million timeshift viewers.

 Critical reception

-"The Broken Man" was positively received by critics, who listed the return of Sandor Clegane, the introduction of Lyanna Mormont, and the siege of Riverrun as high points for the episode.
+"The Broken Man" was positively received by critics, who listed the return of Sandor "The Hound" Clegane, the introduction of Lyanna Mormont, and the siege of Riverrun as high points for the episode.
 It has received a 98% rating on the review aggregator website Rotten Tomatoes from 46 reviews with an average score of 7.8/10.
 The site's consensus reads "The return of long-lost characters and the introduction of some sharply-drawn newcomers keep "The Broken Man" from feeling like mere setup for the season finale."